Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Models

-where $\epsilon$ is the electrical permittivity of the solvent, $\rho_{ion}$ is the ion concentration of the solvent, and $z_{ion}$ is the valence of the ions in the solution (we have used $z_{ion}=1$ in this work).
+where $\epsilon$ is the electrical permittivity of the solvent, $\rho_{ion}$ is the ion concentration of the solvent, and $z_{ion}$ is the valence of the ions in the solution.
+The system simulated in this study has a 1:1 electrolyte (\ce{NaCl}), therefore we used $z_{ion}=1$.